jonnor/datascience-master/tip360/braindump.md

 ## Scope

+Technical focus is primarily Passive Acoustic sensors, where each sensor works indepdendently with one or a few microphones.
+No active transducer.

+Multichannel audio is within scope, but multi-sensor microphone fusion is out-of-scope.
+Acoustic data can be transmitted in fluids.

 The application area focus is monitoring of domestic animals in farming, and monitoring of wildlife.

-Technical focus is primarily Passive Acoustic sensors, where each sensor works indepdendently with one or a few microphones.

- and no active transducer.
-Multichannel audio is within scope, but multi-sensor microphone fusion.

 Several aspects of the design may be transferrable to other medium-bandwidth sensor technologies, such as vibration/accelerometer data or low-resolution imaging (visible,infrared).
 This is generaly out-of-scope, but it may be relevant to comment briefly on this in the report.

-## Questions
-Can one do machine learning directly on compressed sensing data?
-And then transmit the compression data for reconstruction later.

 ## Terms